These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 8. Data Protection Impact Assessment

-Eperoto shall provide reasonable assistance to the User with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which User reasonably considers to be required by article 35 or 36 of the GDPR or equivalent provisions of any other Data Protection Law, in each case solely in relation to Processing of User Personal Data by, and taking into account the nature of the Processing and information available to, the Contracted Processors.
+8.1.
+Taking into account the nature of the Processing and the information available to the Data Processor, Eperoto shall provide reasonable assistance to the User with any data protection impact assessments, and prior consultations with Supervising Authorities or other competent data privacy authorities, which User reasonably considers to be required by article 35 or 36 of the GDPR or equivalent provisions in of any other Data Protection Law.

 9. Deletion or return of Company Personal Data